paluh/purescript-jaws/README.md

     so our validation is build upon `type Query = StrMap (Array (Maybe String))`

   * this library is not particularly tide to http validation

+  * to run validation we just call `runValidation password queryData`

  I've written simple reporter which validates and prints the results - it is not really important (check `tests/Main.purs`) in this context.